rustasync/team/_posts/2018-10-16-tide-routing.md

 For routing, to achieve the clarity goals, we follow these principles:

-- Separate out routing via a "table of contents" approach.
+- Separate out routing via a "table of contents" approach, making it easy to see the overall app structure.
+- No "fallback" in route matching; use match specificity.
+In particular, the order in which routes are added has no affect, and you cannot have two identical routes.
 - Drive endpoint selection *solely* by URL and HTTP method.
-Other aspects of a request can affect middleware and the behavior of the endpoint, but *not* which endpoint is used.
+Other aspects of a request can affect middleware and the behavior of the endpoint, but *not* which endpoint is used in the successful case.
+So for example, middleware can perform authentication and avoid invoking the endpoint on failure, but it does this by explicitly choosing a separate way of providing a response, rather than relying on "fallback" in the router.
-- No "fallback" in route matching; use match specificity.

 At the core of the routing system are several data types: